Shivshettianiket/securewipe-pro/README.md

 > ⚠️ **Demo Mode Available** — You can test all features without connecting a real drive.
 No data is at risk.

 ---
+---

+## 📋 Prerequisites & Installation

+To ensure SecureWipe Pro functions correctly, your system must meet the following requirements:

 ## 🛡️ Standards Implemented